 Although formatting ebooks for widespread availability essentially converts them into scrolls, I’ve also sensed moments when I’d prefer to offer them in a more traditional appearance.
 That’s led to my ongoing series of releases at Thistle Finch editions, with free PDF volumes that can be downloaded and read on any laptop or PC.
 Check in there for my weekly releases of poetry and spiritual nurture.

-One of the best aspects of both the Smashwords and Thistle Finch editions is that they become available anywhere there’s an online connection — meaning globally as well as your own dwelling.
+One of the best aspects of both the Smashwords and Thistle Finch editions is that they become available anywhere there’s an online connection, meaning globally as well as your own dwelling.
 Amazon, of course, can deliver the paperbacks just about anywhere, too.

 To learn more about my publications and related work, just click on: